-According to the American Academy of Orthopaedic Surgeons, surgeons perform approximately 581,000 knee replacement surgeries each year.
+According to the American Academy of Orthopaedic Surgeons, surgeons perform more than 600,000 knee replacement surgeries each year.
 A knee replacement involves cutting away damaged bone and cartilage from the leg bones — namely the femur, tibia and patella — and replacing it with an artificial joint made of metal alloys, high-grade plastics and polymers.
 There are several methods for controlling swelling in the operative leg.

 It is common for a patient undergoing a knee replacement to wear compression stockings after the surgery.
 These stockings fit snugly around the leg and assist in reducing the swelling from fluid pooling in the leg.

 Knee replacement patients can reduce swelling by lying down and elevating the leg above the level of the heart.
 This positioning encourages proper blood flow in and out of the leg.

 Your surgeon might also prescribe a continuous passive motion machine to assist in restoring normal range of motion to the knee.
 This machine will also promote proper blood flow and reduce swelling.

 Walking frequently will help reduce swelling and stiffness.
 Sports Medicine North Orthopaedic Surgery, Inc., recommends sitting for no more than 45 minutes at a time.

 Warnings and Precautions

 Swelling in the leg is normal after surgery and can last for up to three to six months.
 However, swelling after knee replacement can also indicate that an infection is present.
 Typically, infection causes additional signs and symptoms along with the swelling.

 If your knee is becoming redder and more painful, you might have an infection.
 Other signs include fever greater than 100 F, shaking or chills and drainage from your incision.
 Call your surgeon if you have these symptoms.